service-mesh-performance/service-mesh-performance/docs/pages/dashboard/methodology.md

 ![Sequence Diagram](../../assets/img/smp-action-sequence-diagram.jpg)

 The results from the tests are updated on the Performance Management dashboard in Meshery.
 To learn more about interpreting the test results, check out this guide.
-You can always checkout the Meshery User Guides to dive deep into these features.
+You can always checkout the [Meshery User Guides](https://docs.meshery.io) to dive-deep into these features.